All Else Equal: Making Better Decisions

 All Else Equal: Making Better Decisions Podcast is a production of the UPenn Wharton Lauder Institute through University FM.

-During the 2024 U.S. presidential election, inflation was one of the most talked about issues, and there was one policy idea to get inflation under control that kept coming up: price caps.
+Over the last couple U.S. election cycles, one policy idea to get inflation under control that is routinely floated is price caps.
 But history has shown time and time again that price caps do anything but reduce inflation.
 So why do policymakers still want to try it?

 In this episode, hosts and finance professors Jonathan Berk and Jules van Binsbergen speak with guest Veronica Rappoport, associate professor at London School of Economics and former 2nd Deputy Governor of the Central Bank of Argentina.
 Veronica served as the deputy governor during a key period of high inflation for Argentina.